jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 all tests are passing

-Can we create a Dictionary with dictionaries as keys?
+Can I create a Dictionary with dictionaries as keys?
 -----------------------------------------------------

 RED: make it fail